learningequality/kolibri-docs/docs/learn.rst

 * Use the |fullscreen| button in the upper right corner to open the ebook in fullscreen view.
 * With the :guilabel:`+` and :guilabel:`-` buttons you can zoom the document in and out.
 * Use the :guilabel:`Esc` key to close the fullscreen view and return.
-* Use the :guilabel:`DOWNLOAD CONTENT` button below the PDF viewer to download the PDF file to your computer.
+* Use the :guilabel:`DOWNLOAD RESOURCE` button below the PDF viewer to download the PDF file to your computer.

 	.. figure:: img/pdf.png
 		:alt: